Tax Reform Overview

 wealth and 10% has 75% of the wealth the combination tax rate is progressive even

-though the rates are potentially identical for rich and poor.
+though the same rates are available to rich and poor.

 not wishing to pay the net wealth tax could elect to pay a flat 26% tax on